-eeds of Fresh Issue of shares for purpose of eeds of Fresh Issue of shares for purpose of The Preference Shares can be redeemed only out of - a) Fresh Issue: Proceeds of Fresh Issue of shares for purpose of redemption, & / or b) Divisible Profits: Profits otherwise available for distribution as Dividend.
-If the Redemption is not sourced by Fresh Issue of Share Capital, then an amount equal to the Nominal Value of shares redeemed, to the extent not financed by fresh issue, should be transferred to Reserve called Capital Redemption Reserve (CRR).
-Amount to be transferred to CRR Face Value of Preference Shares to be redeemed Less Face Value of Fresh Issue of Share Capital The balance in CRR can be utilized only for the purpose of issuing Fully Paid Bonus Shares.
-It shall not be used for any other Purpose, e.g. distribution of dividend, etc. nies & Provided for out of the profits of the ements company before the shares are redeemed nies & Provided f
+pital cannot be redeemed unless they are fully paid.
+Partly paid-up Preference Shares which are to be all be made fully paid before redeeming them.
+The estimates of shares for purpose of the same and the same are fully paid.
+The estimates they are fully paid.
+The estimates they are fully paid.
+The estimates the same are fully paid.
+The estimates the same are fully paid.
+The estimates the paid are eeds of Fresh Issue of shares for purpose of rofits otherwise available for distribution as not sourced by Fresh Issue of Share Capital, then an Nominal Value of shares redeemed, to the extent issue, should be transferred to Reserve called Reserve (CRR).
+Amount to be transferred to CRR ue of Preference Shares to be redeemed ce Value of Fresh Issue of Share Capital tan be utilized only for the purpose of issuing Fully t shall not be used for any other Purpose, e.g. and, etc. nies & Provided for out of the profits of the ements company before the shares are redeemed nies & Provided f